rjmccall/swift-evolution/visions/accessors.md

 For one, it is very common when using value semantics.
 If a storage declaration is implemented by just keeping the value somewhere in memory, and exclusivity for that memory is guaranteed statically by the exclusivity of the containing value, there's nothing to do as finalization.
 This covers stored properties of value types and the vast majority of data structures.

 But it's also really useful because it frees the client of the burden of running code when the access ends.
 The general pattern that we described above has to run in two distinct phases.
 That makes it inherently something like a coroutine: it's going to be split into multiple functions, and it might have to dynamically allocate memory to pass between them.
 The client must then keep all of this information around dynamically for each access it performs.
-If the client starts a dynamic number of accesses at once, it will need dynamic allocation to remember all of the active accesses.
-In contrast, if finalization is guaranteed to be trivial, the implementation of the access can work more like a normal function: the function will just perform the first phase and pass back whatever it needs to as a return value.
+If the client starts a dynamic number of accesses at once (such as by starting an access on each iteration of a loop), it will need dynamic allocation to remember all of the active accesses.
+In contrast, if there's a guarantee that finalization is unnecessary, the implementation of the access can work more like a normal function: the function will just perform the first phase and pass back whatever it needs to as a return value.
 The client has nothing to track, so it can manage even a dynamic number of accesses completely statically.

 ## Six of Eight Fundamental Accessors